Southland Marquee local news

 Business

-The Chicagoland Chamber of Commerce has announced the passing of Malik Murray, a prominent member of their organization.
+The Chicagoland Chamber of Commerce has announced the passing of Lori Healey, a prominent figure in Chicago's civic and business community.

 Sports